Monica MontesaAugust 15, 2024

 7. A/B test your emails.
 The best way to improve your open and click rates is by measuring what works and what doesn’t, and A/B testing is a great way to do this.
 An A/B test is when you send two variations of a nearly identical email to segments of your list to see which performs better.
 For example, you can test a short subject line against a long subject line to see which earns a higher open rate.
 You can test almost anything — like send time and day, content length, button colors, and more — to optimize your campaigns.

-Get inspired: How Ciena’s One-Person Recruitment Marketing Team Drove a 700% Increase in Applications
+Get inspired: How This Software Company's One-Person Recruitment Marketing Team Drove a 700% Increase in Applications

 Tracking and optimizing recruiting campaigns